Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning

-To leverage prior knowledge in FMs, another popular approach is to build a vision-language-action (VLA) model, as exemplified by RT-2~\cite{brohan2023rt}, OpenVLA~\cite{kim2024openvla}, and Gato~\cite{reed2022generalist}.
+To leverage prior knowledge in FMs, another popular approach is to build an end-to-end VLA model, as exemplified by RT-2~\cite{brohan2023rt}, OpenVLA~\cite{kim2024openvla}, and Gato~\cite{reed2022generalist}.
 This approach treats robot data (\textit{i.e.}, observations and actions) as tokens in the language model's vocabulary, allowing direct fine-tuning or co-training with existing VLMs.
 Unlike the previous approach, VLA outputs actions as tokens directly without relying on trainable low-level policies.
-The VLA model not only generates robot actions for diverse skills but also retains semantic reasoning abilities in the language and vision domain, enhancing its generalization capacity compared to models trained in single domains.
+The VLA model not only generates robot actions for diverse skills, but also retains semantic reasoning abilities in the language and vision domain, enhancing its generalization capacity compared to models trained in single domains.
 For example, RT-2~\cite{brohan2023rt} represents the actions as a string of numbers similar to the tokens from the pre-trained vision and language tokenizer of the base VLMs.
 However, representing actions with stringified numbers can be token-inefficient with high degrees-of-freedom robots such as humanoids.
-Despite the potential of this approach, no existing work has built VLA for humanoid robots.
-Recently, NVIDIA announced their Project GR00T initiative to develop general-purpose FMs for humanoid robots.
-The GR00T foundation model aims to leverage diverse data sources, from internet data and simulation data to real-robot data, for scalable training.

 A key research question in building RFMs is the design of effective algorithms and model architectures.
 Although most of today's RFMs are based on autoregressive transformer models~\cite{Attention_Need}, their computational inefficiency over long sequences poses a significant challenge for both training and inference.
-This has driven exploration of alternative models that are both efficient and high-capacity, such as state-space models~\cite{gu2023mamba}.
+This has driven the exploration of alternative models that are both efficient and high-capacity, such as state-space models~\cite{gu2023mamba}.